Oliverpt-1/ava-scope/README.md

 # AvaScope: Avalanche Subnet Monitoring Dashboard

-AvaScope is a comprehensive monitoring dashboard for Avalanche subnets.
+AvaScope is a comprehensive, AI-powered monitoring dashboard for Avalanche subnets or L1's.
+Specifically for this hackathon, I referred to them as subnets, as I tested this on the Subnet beam.
+However, it is extendable to avalanche L1's as well.
 It provides real-time and historical insights into various subnet metrics, helping developers and operators track performance, health, and activity of their Avalanche-based blockchains.
+The data is feched and pushed into a database, so that the AI-Agent Ava is able to actually access and utilize this data in her analysis.

 ## Table of Contents